timotejroiko/discord.js-light/README.md

 ## Forge Methods

-Forge methods are used to interact with the Discord API without requiring a cache.
+Forge methods a set of non-standard methods used to interact with the Discord API without requiring a cache.
 They provide a way to create Partial instances on demand, which is especially useful when sharding.
-Example for sending a message to a specific channel ID:
+For example, sending a message to a specific channel ID:

 ```js
 // fetch method, requires an API round trip if channel is not available